rstemmer/id3edit/README.md

 #### Check the TCON problem

-Just for demonstration lets see whats wrong with the `TCON` frame (A comment frame.
-That is the reason I did not further support it in _id3edit_).
+Just for demonstration lets see whats wrong with the `TCON` frame (Content Type - The genre of a song)

 ![Hex dump of a comment frame](screenshots/04.jpg?raw=true)